ikclouds/aws-syndicate/claude/sns-lambda/README.md

 ### Objectives

 1. Use aws-syndicate framework.
-2. Create an 'SQS Handler' Lambda that logs messages from an SQS queue.
+2. Create an 'SNS Handler' Lambda that logs messages from an SNS topic.
 3. Check with AWS Console
 4. Check with AWS CLI